meilisearch/specifications/text/0060-tasks-api.md

 ###### Global task

-Some specific tasks are not associated with any particular index and apply to all.
+Some specific tasks are not associated with a particular index and apply to all.
+They are considered global.

 The fully qualified and summarized task objects linked to this kind of task display a `null` value for the `indexUid` field.